Register a company in Cyprus

 A public limited liability company in Cyprus doesn’t have a maximum number of shareholders and the shares are freely transferable.
-The duration of a public limited liability company may be stipulated in the Articles of Association but usually it’s unlimited.
+The duration of a public limited liability company may be stipulated in the Articles of Association but usually, it’s unlimited.
 The shares of the public limited liability company may be registered at the Cyprus Stock Exchange.

 Cyprus Company Limited by Guarantee is a type of company that is copying the English type of company limited by guarantee.
-This type of business is especially designed for charitable and non-profit making purposes.
+This type of business is specially designed for charitable and non-profit making purposes.
 It doesn’t require a minimum share capital.
 It doesn’t have a maximum number of shareholders.

 A general partnership in Cyprus is based on the agreement of two or more partners (but no more than 20) that are united under the same name with the same economic goals.
 A banking business organized as a general partnership cannot have more than 10 partners.
-Within 1 month from formation the partnership must be registered in the Registrar of Partnerships.
+Within 1 month from the formation, the partnership must be registered in the Registrar of Partnerships.
 It’s not forbidden for a foreign investor to be a part of a partnership.

 A limited partnership is similar to the general partnership; the main difference is that it’s formed by a general partner and a limited partner.
-The general partner can take all the management decisions and have unlimited liability, unlike the silent partner who’s liability is limited by its contribution to the capital.
+The general partner can take all the management decisions and have unlimited liability, unlike the silent partner whose liability is limited by its contribution to the capital.